-Their commitment to the bit matters less to Weinberger, he tells me that he is getting sick of themes.
-Weinberger has a kind of distinctly-unshaven-but-not-unclean kind of look, Warby P.-style glasses and bears an uncanny resemblance to the character Drew from Search Party
+Their commitment to the bit matters less to Weinberger, he tells me that he is getting sick of themes too.
+Weinberger has a kind of distinctly-unshaven-but-not-unclean kind of look, Warby P.-style glasses and bears an uncanny resemblance to the character Drew from Search Party.

-He is mostly what some people call a party photographer; a portrait he took of the minor party photography icon Mark Hunter – who goes by Cobrasnake – appeared at the top of one of Brock Colyar’s weekly party columns at New York magazine earlier in June.
-“He’s more like my friend,” Weinberger says about his relationship with Hunter, whose name is listed next to the name of Terry Richardson in the wikipedia page for “indie sleaze.”
+He is mostly what some people call a party photographer; a portrait he took of another minor party photographer named Mark Hunter – who goes by Cobrasnake – appeared at the top of one of Brock Colyar’s weekly party columns at New York magazine earlier in June.
+“He’s more like my friend,” Weinberger says about his relationship with Hunter, whose name is listed next to the name of Terry Richardson on the wikipedia page for “indie sleaze.”

-“I’m not really good at poems, it’s not my wheelhouse,” Walker says, before reading “a thing from a thing that I’ve been working on a while,” some of which had been published earlier this month in the latest issue of a Texas magazine called the Southwest Review, identified as an excerpt from his “first work of fiction” since his debut’s mild success.
+“I’m not really good at poems, it’s not my wheelhouse,” Walker says, before reading “a thing from a thing that I’ve been working on a while,” some of which had been published earlier this month in the latest issue of a Texas magazine called the Southwest Review, identified there as an excerpt from his “first work of fiction” since his debut’s mild success.
 In that book, Walker narrates the life of somebody who comes home from the Iraq war, gets addicted to painkillers and begins robbing banks.
-In the new material, we greet Walker’s character in prison, “with nothing to do save for cultivate some erudition,” by avidly reading in his prison’s library.
+In the new material, we meet Walker’s character in prison, “with nothing to do save for cultivate some erudition,” a literary tale of self-discovery set a prison’s library.

-Standing straight and speaking in a slurred, low-register monotone drawl, Walker’s casual authenticity was quietly moving.
+Standing straight and speaking in a slurred, low-register drawl, Walker’s casual authenticity was quietly moving.
 Before him and after him were a lot of other people, including Weinberger himself, who read a poem about how great his year had been.
-Other read poems about contemplating hand-holding and I was particularly stirred by a poem about a leaking bathtub.
-Every second or third reader would actually pick up a guitar instead and sing.
-Toward the night’s end, one of the last of these ended covering “Francis Forever,” by Mitski.
+Others read poems about contemplating hand-holding, and I was particularly stirred by a poem about a leaking bathtub.
+Every second or third reader would pick up a guitar instead and sing instead.
+Toward the night’s end, one of them, an NYU student named Izzy Capulong, ended the night by covering “Francis Forever,” the old Mitski record.
+Everyone sang along.

 The recently-opened Highside Workshop is located in Bushwick.